John-W-Stevens/Viper/README.md

 - Viper is highly specific.
 It is built for .NET 2.2, not 3.0.
 This program will create a global.json file in the parent directory specifiying the use of sdk 2.2.107 (which is necessary if you have multiple versions of .NET like I do).
 - Viper will automatically add SchemaId key fields and CreatedAt/UpdatedAt fields to each model created
+- I added colors that contrast well with my iterm2 background (which is dark).
+While readable, it doesn't look nearly as good with a        white background.

 ### Use it Repeatedly:
 Rather than manually bringing viper.py into every project I start I put viper.py in my root directory and call it with a terminal command.
 In order to do this, I added the following function to my ./zshrc file: